 Safe Environment & Confidentiality - We will strive to create an environment where everyone can be real, open, and honest with their struggles and victories.
 Keeping things that are shared in the group confidential builds trust and shows value to the person.
 Confidentiality can prevent gossip that only values the story; Jesus always valued the person above their story or their sin.

-Don’t Rescue & Don’t Fix and Listen - When someone is sharing something deeply personal and/or painful, there can be a tendency to try to make them feel better about themselves or the situation.
+Listen, Don’t Rescue & Don’t Fix - When someone is sharing something deeply personal and/or painful, there can be a tendency to try to make them feel better about themselves or the situation.
 Often this will cause people to stop sharing and results in their not going as deep as they might have gone.
 Resist the temptation to rescue people.

 We are not here to fix each other.
 Jesus does that part.
 Try to listen for understanding, not for response or what you are going to say next.
 If someone wants your advice, they will ask for it.